chrbknudsen/R-toolbox/learners/data.md

 treatment two times for four weeks, with a two week washout period between.

-Are there any significant differences between the different treatments - or carry over effects on blood pressure in the different groups.
+Are there any significant differences between the different treatments - or carry over effects on blood pressure in the different groups?

+Also an example of untidy data with values in column names.

 _Dimensions:_ Rows: 62 Columns: 22